 The VGO statement was formulated using the input from the online public surveys and shaped through discussions with the LRTP Advisory Committee from October 2020 through January 2021.
-Draft statements and related performance metrics were continually posted on the ConnectRVA 2045 website with invitations sent over the course of the review period to an "interested party" email list of over 450 individuals and organizations.
-The following VGO statement was adopted by the TPO Policy Board on February 4, 2021.
-It quided the assessment of performance metrics by which to score the candidate projects, or Universe of Projects.
-The project score helped to prioritize projects by time-band for funding consideration in the constrained project list. including all those projects for which known funding sources are identified over the next 25 years.
+Draft statements and related guiding principles were continually posted on the ConnectRVA 2045 website with invitations sent over the course of the review period to an "interested party" email list of over 450 individuals and organizations.
+The VGO statement (Exhibit 32a) and related objectives (Exhibit 32b) were adopted by the RRTPO Policy Board on February 4, 2021.
+It guided the development of performance metrics by which to score the candidate projects, or Universe of Projects.
+The project score helped to prioritize projects by time-band for funding consideration in the constrained project list, including all those projects for which known funding sources are identified over the next 25 years.